qdrant/landing_page/qdrant-landing/content/documentation/quick-start.md

     time: 0.004001083,
 }
 ```

+<aside role="status">To make filtered search fast on real datasets, we highly recommend to create <a href="../concepts/indexing/#payload-index">payload indexes</a>!</aside>

 You have just conducted vector search.
 You loaded vectors into a database and queried the database with a vector of your own.
 Qdrant found the closest results and presented you with a similarity score.

 ## Next steps